keijiro/Forestica/README.md

 -------------

 This repository doesn't contain the original scene files.
 They have to be downloaded separately.
-After downloading the files, copy them in the following steps.
+After downloading the files, copy them into the project with the following steps.

 - Copy the fbx file into `Assets/Forestica/source`.
 - Copy the png files into `Assets/Forestica/textures`.

-It's recommended to copy these files before opening the project for the first time because Unity will remove .meta files if the asset files are missing.
+It's recommended to copy these files before opening the project for the first time because Unity will remove .meta files when asset files are missing.